 Cobb County DOT GIS

 GIS is at the center of everything we do at the DOT and it's what helps us build transparency and clarity with our community.
 In short: our citizens know what we know.
-As county employees enter information via their office computer or mobile apps in the field, GIS is what connects the dots and helps us share that real-time information with our citizens through public-facing apps like Cobb Commute and Waze.
+As county employees enter information via their office computer or the OMS mobile app in the field, GIS is what connects the dots and helps us share that real-time information with our citizens through public-facing apps like Cobb Commute and Waze.

 Cartegraph's open architecture allows us to combine the infrastructure, work, and resource data we're capturing in OMS with Esri's easy-to-use-templates as well as our custom GIS-based applications.
 Here are a few of our favorite examples: